fnv234/61040-backend/design/concepts/ExperienceLog/ExperienceLog_design_changes.md

 ## Overview
 This document outlines the changes made to the ExperienceLog concept during implementation and testing.

 ## Major Changes
+Firstly, create_log now also initializes sweetness and strength at creation, as required in feedback on Assignment 2.
+I also added the get_tried_places action to ExperienceLog based on this feedback instead of in UserDirectory to maintain modularity.
+I additionally included a way to delete logs.
+Next, I will go into more detail:

 ### 1. Database Integration
 **Original Design**: Used in-memory `Map<string, Log>` for storage